-Enter total premiums of \$600 or more paid (received) in 2016, including prepaid premiums, for qualified mortgage insurance.
+If section 163(h)(3)(E) applies for 2019, enter the total premiums of \$600 or more paid (received) in 2019, including prepaid premiums, for qualified mortgage insurance (MIP).
 Qualified mortgage insurance is mortgage insurance under a contract issued after December 31, 2006, and provided by the Department of Veterans Affairs, the Federal Housing Administration, or the Rural Housing Service (or their successor organizations), and private mortgage insurance, as defined by section 2 of the Homeowners Protection Act of 1998 (as in effect on December 20, 2006).

-Receipt of \$600 or more of mortgage insurance premiums is determined on a mortgage-by-mortgage basis.
-Do not aggregate mortgage insurance premiums received on all of the mortgages of an individual to determine whether the \$600 threshold is met.
-You do not need to report mortgage insurance premiums of less than \$600 received on a mortgage, even though you receive a total of \$600 or more of mortgage insurance premiums on all of the mortgages for an individual in a calendar year.
+Receipt of \$600 or more of MIP is determined on a mortgage-by-mortgage basis.
+Do not aggregate MIP received on all of the mortgages of an individual to determine whether the \$600 threshold is met.
+You do not need to report MIP of less than \$600 received on a mortgage, even though you receive a total of \$600 or more of MIP on all of the mortgages for an individual in a calendar year.

-See Prepaid Mortgage Insurance, earlier, for the tax treatment of prepaid mortgage insurance premiums.
+See Prepaid Mortgage Insurance, earlier, for the tax treatment of prepaid MIP.